argumate/market/README.md

 Here is a concrete example of compatible offers leading to a trade:

-Offer from Player 1
+Alice offers:
  - BUY @ 50¢
  - SELL @ 60¢

-Offer from Player 2
+Bob offers:
  - BUY @ 30¢
  - SELL @ 40¢

-These offers result in a market clearing fair price of 45¢ for Player 1 to buy from Player 2.
+These offers result in a market clearing fair price of 45¢ for Alice to buy from Bob.
 However, making the actual trade involves an exchange of IOUs with inverse conditions and prices:

- - Player 1 issues a negated conditional IOU for 45¢ to Player 2
+ - Alice issues a negated conditional IOU for 45¢ to Bob
- - Player 2 issues a conditional IOU for 55¢ ($1 - 45¢) to Player 1
+ - Bob issues a conditional IOU for 55¢ ($1 - 45¢) to Alice

-If the condition is true, then Player 1 will have earned 55¢, equivalent to purchasing a $1 asset for 45¢.
-If the condition is false, then Player 2 will have earned 45¢, equivalent to selling an asset worth nothing for 45¢.
+If the condition is true, then Alice will have earned 55¢, equivalent to purchasing a $1 asset for 45¢.
+If the condition is false, then Bob will have earned 45¢, equivalent to selling an asset worth nothing for 45¢.

 (Note that specifying a very low sell price or very high buy price risks a large loss for a small gain, so exercise caution!)